-It’s your chance to let your visitors know who you are, what you do, what makes you different and what your aspirations are for the future.
-It’s definitely important to fill this out, but don’t write a timeline of your past experience as your summary.
+It’s your chance to let your visitors know who you are, what you do, what makes you different, and what your aspirations are for the future.
+It’s important to fill this out, but don’t write a timeline of your experience as your summary.
 That’s already listed in the experience section.
 And don’t just use your job title for your LinkedIn title.

 For the title, write a concise phrase that captures your passions and what you do.
 For both the title and your summary, it’s always a good idea to keep keyword phrases and search terms in mind.

 A good way to attack your title is to use this equation:

 What does that mean?